tdoan35/weekend-health-take-home/README.md

 ### Conclusion ☕

-Thanks for reading, and the opportunity - I hope to have a chance to learn more about the company / the stack / the team and to see if our cultural values align well!
+Thanks for reading, and the opportunity.
+I'd love to hear feedback and constructive criticism as I am always hoping to learn and grow!
+I hope to have a chance to learn more about the company / the stack / the team and to see if our cultural values align well!